Eucalyptus nicholii: Distribution and habitat

 The narrow-leaved black peppermint grows in shallow, relatively infertile soils overlying shale and slate bedrock usually as part of grassy or sclerophyll woodlands, in association with Eucalyptus andrewsii and Eucalyptus caliginosa.
 Its distribution is limited to the Northern Tablelands, New South Wales, particularly in the Walcha to Tenterfield, area and to the east.
 The species is sparsely distributed, but most commonly occurs in the central areas of its range.

 Conservation status

 This eucalyptus is listed as "vulnerable" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and the New South Wales Government Biodiversity Conservation Act 2016.
 Most specimens occur on private property or on roadsides and few are conserved in nature reserves.
 The main threats to the species are land clearing and habitat fragmentation, inappropriate fire regimes, grazing by livestock and feral goats, road maintenance and collection of firewood.
 The entire population is known from fewer than 40 localities, with most not reserved in national parks or state forests.

 Use in horticulture

 This tree is very widely planted as an ornamental in southeastern Australia, the fine, dense foliage being particularly attractive.
+It was often recommended as small enough to be suitable for planting on suburban blocks.
+However, when well-watered it sometimes grows inconveniently tall, and may shed large branches.
+Hence it sometimes appears on lists of problematic trees for suburban gardens.